expyriment/documentation/Installation.OSX.rst

     We therefore strongly suggest to run Expyriment programmes from the command line when testing participants.

+**MacOS does not report accurate visual presentation times**

+    After the necessary switch to Pygame2 that happened with Expyriment 0.11.0, MacOS does not seem to be reporting accurate visual presentation times.
+MacOS has a compositor running which cannot be turned off.
+In theory, fullscreen programmes should be able to bypass it automatically, however, this does not seem to be the case in our experience.
+    While Expyriment on MacOS will work perfecly fine for designing and implementing your experiments, we do not recommend to use MacOS to run an actual experiment (i.e. test participants)!

 .. _Python 3.12.1: https://www.python.org/ftp/python/3.12.1/python-3.12.1-macos11.pkg
 .. _ffmpeg: https://evermeet.cx/ffmpeg/ffmpeg-5.1.zip